NLP-UMUTeam/umuannotator/README.md

   <img src="docs/umuannotator-logo.png" alt="UMUAnnotator logo" width="500"/>
 </p>

 # UMUAnnotator

 UMUAnnotator is a modular annotation framework for enriching text with semantic, linguistic and structured information.

-The project is designed around independent annotators that can be combined into annotation pipelines and executed from the command line, Python code or future web services.
+It is designed around configurable annotation pipelines: preprocessors, annotators, conflict resolution, metrics, serialization and rendering can be combined from YAML configuration files and executed from the command line.

+The project is mainly intended for research workflows, corpus exploration, annotation prototyping and ontology-based text analysis.

+---

 ## Features

-* Configuration-driven annotation pipelines using YAML
+- Configuration-driven annotation pipelines using YAML.
-* Ontology-based semantic annotation with OWL/RDF
+- Ontology-based semantic annotation with OWL/RDF.
+- Pattern-based annotation using YAML rules, regexes and phrases.
-* Temporal annotation using Duckling
+- Temporal annotation using Duckling.
-* Quantity annotation using Duckling + optional Stanza preprocessing
+- Quantity annotation using Duckling and optional Stanza preprocessing.
-* Linguistic preprocessing with Stanza and local cache
+- Linguistic preprocessing with Stanza and local cache.
-* Named Entity Recognition with Stanza
+- Named Entity Recognition with Stanza.
-* Dictionary and regex-based annotation
-* Annotation conflict resolution
-* TF-IDF and ontology-aware TF-IDF expansion
+- Global annotation conflict resolution.
+- Output profiles: `compact` and `full`.
-* Input formats: CSV, JSONL and plain text
+- Input formats: CSV, JSONL and plain text.
-* Output formats: JSON, JSONL and text
+- Annotation output formats: JSON, JSONL and text.
+- Metrics:
+  - corpus summary
+  - TF-IDF annotation salience
+  - ontology-aware TF-IDF-e salience
+  - salience explanation for individual concepts
+- Metrics output formats:
+  - console
+  - JSON
+  - CSV
+  - HTML
-* Console and HTML rendering
+- Console and HTML rendering for annotated documents.
+- Interactive shell for testing configurations on individual texts.
-* Unix-style pipelines using stdin/stdout
+- Unix-style pipelines using stdin/stdout.

+---

 ## Installation

 ```bash
 pip install -e .
 ```

+Some optional annotators require external services or models.
+For example:

+- Duckling must be available when using temporal, quantity or Duckling-based annotators.
+- Stanza models must be installed when using Stanza preprocessing or Stanza NER.

+---

 ## Quick start